zoran759/haskell-binaryrep-radix-sort/README.md

 With lsd prefix you have Least significant digit radix sort.

-Actually the LSD version runs faster in average, although both methods run slower than Data.List.sort (LSD minimum 15 times slower, and MSD minimum 20 times slower sorting [Float])
+Actually the MSD version runs faster in average, although both methods run slower than Data.List.sort (LSD minimum 15 times slower, and MSD minimum 10 times slower sorting [Float])

 The Float and Double types have ordered representations within each sign subset.